openebs-archive/openebs-docs/docs/architecture.md

 OpenEBS control plane will then process the request and create the Persistent Volumes using one of its local or replicated engines.
 The data engine services like target and replica are deployed as Kubernetes applications as well.
 The containers provide storage for the containers.

 OpenEBS control plane after creating the volume, will include the details of the volume into Persistent Volume spec.
-The CSI and volume drivers will attach and mount the volumes to the nodes where Pod is running.
+The CSI and volume drivers will attach and mount the volumes to the nodes where application pod is running.

 ### Operations